Immutablemike/Toy-Soldiers-Project/README.md

 This repository contains the **production implementation** of Twilio Verify API integrated with Supabase authentication.
 This is a legitimate business application using Twilio for KYC (Know Your Customer) compliance through phone number verification.

 **⚠️ Note:** This repository contains production credentials and implementation details.
-A sanitized public demo is available at: [`twilio-kyc-demo` branch](https://github.com/Immutablemike/Toy-Soldiers-Project/tree/twilio-kyc-demo)
+A sanitized public demo is available at: [`twilio-demo-clean` branch](https://github.com/Immutablemike/Toy-Soldiers-Project/tree/twilio-demo-clean)

 ---